-The health and well-being of our employees and contractors and their families is of the utmost importance to us during these difficult times.
+The health and well-being of our communities, employees and contractors and their families is of the utmost importance to us during these difficult times.

 COVID-19 virus UPDATE 30 September 2021

 Perseus’s long-term presence in the region has afforded us important lessons in how to remain resilient during challenging, uncertain times.
 Working in West Africa during the Ebola epidemic between 2014 and 2016, we gained valuable experience in developing protocols to successfully protect our people, our local communities, and the continuity of our business.
 Upon the outbreak and escalation of COVID-19 in early 2020, we applied this experience to quickly establish a crisis management team and implement COVID-19 management plans at each operation.
 Our on-site international medical experts – Medicis in Côte d’Ivoire and ISOS/Wara in Ghana – supported the development of these control.

 Our COVID-19 Controls Framework has been designed to minimise the risk of COVID-19 infection and spread in our operations and communities and maintain our business stability.
 Critical controls include travel policies and isolation requirements, Polymerase Chain Reaction (PCR) and antigen testing regimes, site access restrictions, temperature screening, hygiene measures, physical distancing, case management, contact tracing, PPE, vaccination, and managing high risk workers.
 It also includes business continuity planning and engagement and support for our suppliers, communities and host governments.
 The design and implementation of our controls are adapted in line with the COVID-19 risk level, which is informed by both regional and global information sources.